 Now without further ado, in no particular order here are my favourite restaurants in Port Douglas.
 Bon Appétit! ✣

-Before we left Port Douglas a few years ago, this awesome Italian family had just just opened a restaurant called Osteria Padella but closed before we returned.
-After a short hiatus, they started a new pasta bar last year called Pasta e Vino which is my go-to for simple and authentic Italian food in Port.
+Before we left Port Douglas a few years ago, this awesome Italian family had just just opened a restaurant called Osteria Padella but it closed before we returned.
+After a short hiatus, they started a new pasta bar in 2020 called Pasta e Vino which is my go-to for simple and authentic Italian food in Port.

-Expect fresh pasta, moreish sauces and simple delicious cooking.
+Expect fresh pasta, moreish sauces and simple delicious cooking that’s really well priced for the quality.
 My favourites are Mauro’s signature Pappardelle ragu with with braised lamb and porcini, and the Linguine alla Luciana with braised baby octopus.
 They also have a fish special every evening and $21 daytime specials, usually consisting of a pasta dish and glass of wine.
-Bear in mind that portions are a little on the small side.

 With a change of hands back in 2015, I was pleasantly surprised to return to Port Douglas in 2019 and find a revived Mexican restaurant.
 Though it’s been a feature on the high street for decades, I don’t believe it’s ever been this good.

-The Mexican is a casual yet upbeat eatery that serves quality food and margaritas, and I think they offer the best value for money food in Port Douglas.
-My regular go-to’s are the ceviche with reef fish, garlic prawns and any of their tacos, tostadas or fajitas.
-I love that they also have a good variety of really tasty vegetarian offerings which are often changing, a bit of a rarity in Port.
+The Mex is a casual yet upbeat eatery that serves great quality food and margaritas, and I think they offer the best value for money food in Port Douglas.
+They’ve recently become more of a taco specialty restaurant which features half of their menu (they’re all delicious), but we also love their ceviche with fresh reef fish and the prawn tostadas.
+They have a good variety of really tasty vegetarian offerings too which are often changing, a bit of a rarity in Port.
 Great job guys!

 Some places really stand the test of time and Salsa is one of them.
 They’ve been a well-loved restaurant in this town for over 22 years and are still very much the local’s favourite, including mine.